AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/overview.md

 If you select an Adobe Journey Optimizer playbook, your objective might be to construct a customer journey within your product, and send relevant messaging to your customers.

-After you enable it, the playbook generates instances with specific assets like schemas, segments, or journeys that are tailored to your use case and are reusable in Experience Platform.
-The purpose of these objects is to help you understand all the resources that are needed to implement your specific use case.
+Create an instance of a playbook to generate specific assets like schemas, segments, or journeys that are tailored to your use case and are reusable in Experience Platform.
+The purpose of these objects is to help you understand all the resources that are required to implement your specific use case.
 They do not contain any data and are created on development sandboxes.
 Start using these assets or make edits to them before using them and sharing them with your team in Real-time CDP or Journey Optimizer.

 ## Availability